canro91/canro91.github.io/_posts/2022-06-13-LinqMistakes.md

 movies.Count() > 0
 ```

 The `Any` method returns when it finds at least one element.
 The `Count` method could use the size of the underlying collection.
 But, it could evaluate the entire LINQ query for other collection types.
-And, this could be a performance hit for large collections.
+And this could be a performance hit for large collections.

 ## Mistake 2: Use Where followed by Any